 Introducing the World of Freelancers Travel Blog

 I actually had my own travel blog several years ago, called Solo Female Traveler.
 In June 2010 I began traveling the world.
 This requires money, so I launched the blog and began earning an income from it.
-I also did other work online as a freelancer while I was traveling like writing for online and print publications, editing, freelance scoping and proofreading.
+I also did other work online as a freelancer while I was traveling like writing for online and print publications, editing, freelance scoping and freelance proofreading.

 These were the very early days of working for yourself online while traveling.
 This way of life was pretty much an unknown concept, and there were not many people in the world who were working and traveling.
 I was one of the first.